basicBot/source/README.md

 ### Extending functionality and custom default settings

 basicBot can be customized to fit your needs.
 Please refer to [the customization repository](https://github.com/basicBot/custom) for more info.
-Please do not try to if you are not confident in your javascript capabilities.
+Please do not try to if you are not confident in your JavaScript capabilities.

 <!--
 ### basicBot Chrome Extension